The completed story

 ‘What do I do, Dad?
 I don’t want to go out there—everyone will know.”

 “Aye, it’s difficult.
 Being around folks afterward is worse than the spanking itself.
-There’s no privacy.
+Your father is the Chief and you will have no privacy.
 People will make comments and ask questions and watch how you behave.
 They will pick at you, some of them, and you must be ready for that.”

 Hiccup swallowed, dreading the moment he left the house.
 “I can’t stand the tribe doing that, Dad.
 It’s too much.”